josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧿_Targeting_Logic_Metadata_Signatures/🔮_predictive_containment_and_emergent_friction.md

 ---

 ## 🏮 Footer
-*Predictive Containment and Emergent Friction* reframes algorithmic suppression as risk-aversion physics:
+*🔮 Predictive Containment and Emergent Friction* reframes algorithmic suppression as risk-aversion physics:
 when uncertainty is expensive, curiosity looks like threat.
 The task of governance is to make room for the improbable.

-_Last updated: 2025-11-05_
+_Last updated: 2025-12-11_